TheLartians/BitLens/README.md

 int main() {
-  std::vector<unsigned char> container; // the storage container with the actual data bit_lens::Lens bits(container); // create a bitwise lens into the container bits.resizeToHold(10); // resize the container to store at least 10 bits bits.size(); // the actual number of bits that the container can store bits.get(8); // gets the ith bit
+  std::vector<unsigned char> container; // the storage container with the actual data bit_lens::BitLens bits(container); // create a bitwise lens into the container bits.resizeToHold(10); // resize the container to store at least 10 bits bits.size(); // the actual number of bits that the container can store bits.get(8); // gets the ith bit